nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 Note:

+1. **The standalone project supports repository examples and freestanding examples using the explicitly include root CMakeLists.txt.
+Freestanding examples using McuxSDK CMake package do not have standalone project feature.**
-1. The default destination folder is mcu-sdk-3.0/build/${toolchain}.
+2. The default destination folder is mcu-sdk-3.0/build/${toolchain}.
 You can also specify the destination folder with command line parameter "-d" .
-2. You can only create a project for a specific toolchain and config in one CMake configuration context.
+3. You can only create a project for a specific toolchain and config in one CMake configuration context.
 You should remove CMake build folder or run with "-p always" if changing toolchain or config
-3. If the CMake has generated build artifacts, you can just type "west build -t standalone_project"
+4. If the CMake has generated build artifacts, you can directly type "west build -t standalone_project" to generate.

 ## Enable An Example